Portrayal of women scientists in film: The Naïve Expert

 Seen in The Lost World: Jurassic Park, this woman scientist is described as a character that does minimal work.
 For the sake of the dramatization of the film, she is crucial, but typically she does not advance the story and does not contribute much to the solution.
 Instead, her femininity causes more trouble for the team of scientists.
-She is portrayed as young, attractive, and is subjected to experience feminine emotions which add an extra layer to the existing predicament, forcing the man to solve the problem in order to get the team out of trouble.
+She is portrayed as young, attractive, and is subjected to experience feminine emotions which add an extra layer to the existing predicament, forcing the man to solve the problem to get the team out of trouble.
 She is "naïve in her actions," messing up every task that is given to her despite her extensive education and knowledge, while her male counterpart stands in stark contrast and ends up saving the day.

 The Evil Plotter

 The "evil plotter" woman is young and very beautiful, and she uses her feminine charm to trick the men into doing what she wants.
 She has an ulterior motive, which is on the opposite end of the spectrum from what the rest of the team is trying to accomplish.
 She is the character that the audience and the other characters despise by the end of the movie because she is devilishly smart and knows how to use her scientific knowledge and sexual prowess for evil.
-This character type was portrayed by Alison Doody as Dr. Elsa Schneider in Indiana Jones and The Last Crusade.
+This character type was portrayed by Alison Doody as Dr. Elsa Schneider in Indiana Jones and the Last Crusade.